 Length: 106 minutes / 1.76 hours

-While many people want transparency in their Government agencies, the simple fact of the matter is that much of what they do is classified.
-Somehow, that secrecy is part of what makes these agencies so appealing for use in film.
-Eventually, these secrets become unclassified, so the real-life stories can be told.
+While many people want transparency in their government agencies, the simple fact of the matter is that much of what they do is classified.
+Somehow, that secrecy is part of what makes these agencies so appealing for use in cinema.
+Eventually, these secrets become unclassified so the real-life stories can be told.
 No agency is immune from this.
-From the FBI and J. Edgar (2011), to the CIA and Argo (2012), to the NSA and Snowden (2016), these real situations are sometimes all too unbelievable.
-On the other side of this coin, one could argue that there are fictional agencies so secret that nobody knows about them.
-For instance, the Impossible Missions Force (or IMF) from the Mission: Impossible franchise or the Men in Black (or MIB) from its own, titular franchise have given us glimpses into the possible services that Government agencies could provide.
+From the FBI and J. Edgar (2011) to the CIA and Argo (2012) to the NSA and Snowden (2016), these real situations are sometimes all too unbelievable.
+On the other side of this coin, one could argue there are fictional agencies so secret that nobody knows about them.
+For instance, the Impossible Missions Force (or IMF) from the Mission: Impossible franchise or the Men in Black (or MIB) from its own, titular franchise have given us glimpses into the possible services super-secret government agencies could provide.

 For many decades, the Men in Black have helped to cover up the existence of aliens on Earth.
 Part of the reason for this is due to the ArcNet, a defense system in orbit around the planet that keeps hostile alien races from attacking Earth.
 One of these hostile races, the Boglodites, is able to finally penetrate the system when one of their own, Boris the Animal (Jemaine Clement), travels back in time to prevent the implementation of the ArcNet.
-This altered timeline isn’t noticed by anyone, with the exception of MIB Agent J (Will Smith).
-He has noticed that his partner, Agent K (Tommy Lee Jones) has gone missing and takes it upon himself to travel back to 1969 to thwart Boris and save K (Josh Brolin).
-Along the way, he learns some important history regarding the MIB, as well as some key information regarding his father.
+This altered timeline isn’t noticed by anyone, except for MIB Agent J (Will Smith).
+He has noticed his partner, Agent K (Tommy Lee Jones) has gone missing and takes it upon himself to travel back to 1969 to thwart Boris and save K (Josh Brolin).
+Along the way, he learns some important history regarding the MIB, as well as some essential information regarding his father.